markmarijnissen/cordova-app-loader/README.md

 ## TODO

 * Create a demo for **autoupdate.js**
-* Include CordovaPromiseFS in the CordovaAppLoader build.
-Create a default instance if no CordovaPromiseFS instance is passed as option.
 * Write automatic tests?
 (Is this possible?)
 * Document and double-check all the urls and paths.
 (Especially: Do `serverUrl` and `Manifest.root` work together as expected?)